Pubblicazioni

 Ricerche in corso

-Women as Readers in Early Modern Italy, a collection of essays, coedited with Milena Sabato, to be submitted in December 2022
+Women as Readers in Early Modern Italy, a collection of essays, coedited with Milena Sabato, under review.

 The Thorny Laurel: Tullia d’Aragona, Woman of Letters, intellectual biography of Tullia d’Aragona